givan2code/refactorFlair/RefactorFlairDemo.md

+# Introduction

+User enhancement request to present the ballot types, during pre-flight, to be listed in alphabetical order.
+So what better reason to experiment with AI-assisted refactoring.
+I asked the AI to name itself, with a wrestling theme.
+I was not disappointed.

+---

-# 🕶️ Refactor Flair: Entrance Promo
+## 🕶️ Refactor Flair: Entrance Promo

-In a world of tangled conditionals, duplicated logic, and code smell strong enough to crash a linter...
+> In a world of tangled conditionals, duplicated logic, and code smell strong enough to crash a linter...

-One dev said:
+🌟 One dev threw up the horns and tagged in a legend...:

 > _“I can clean this up… but I’m tagging in backup.”_

-## **ENTER: REFACTOR FLAIR**
+### 💻💥 ENTER: REFACTOR FLAIR 💥💻

+The stylin’, profilin’,

+test-writin’, bug-fixin’,

+pipe-chain-drainin’, snackBar-throwin’,

-The stylin’, profilin’, test-writin’, bug-fixin’, pipeline-pleasin’, ✨ **Legend Killer of Legacy Code** ✨
+✨ **Legend Killer of Legacy Code** ✨

 ![image of Refactor Flair](<./image%20(1).png>)

+### Flair didn’t just suggest changes —

+He rebuilt workflows.

+He untangled observables.

+He dropped enableFormListeners() like a shoot promo.

 And he did it all with: